SambaSowe/Personal/AguaClara_Interactive_Tutorial.md

 1. Below this, write a sentence or two about yourself:

-Hello, my name is Samba and I am a professional soccer player.
+Hello, my name is Samba and I love to play soccer.